oracle-livelabs/developer/oracle-ai-for-sustainable-dev/teardown/teardown.md

 ## Introduction

-In this lab, we will tear down the 21c ATP PDBs your tenancy and the workshop directory in the Oracle cloud shell.
+In this lab, we will tear down the database in your tenancy and remove the src files.

 Estimates Time: 3 minutes